sampatghosh/garbage-management-line-follower/README.md

-# Waste Management Using Line Follower Bot
+# Garbage Management Using Line Follower Bot

 The primary goal of the project is to implement a automated garbage collection.
 This project is done as part of [IT825 Designing of Internet of Things](https://infotech.nitk.ac.in/course/it825) taught at National Institute of Technology Karnataka.